Reducing Medication Errors Associated with At-risk Behaviors by Healthcare Professionals

 1. Absent or poor labeling of syringes, solutions, and/or other medication packages

-2. Grab and go without fully reading the label of a medication before dispensing/administering/restocking medications
+2. Grab and go without fully reading the label of a medication before dispensing/administering/restocking medications including the reading of auxiliary shelf or bin labels versus the container of the medication

 3. Storing medications with look-alike, sound-alike labels and packaging beside one another

-V. Drug Stock, Storage, Distribution
+V. Medication Stock, Storage, Distribution

 1. Leaving medications in an unlocked storage area